 - 1957-66 Joseph Fielding Smith, Answers to Gospel Questions

-Each of these works tacitly assumed (but did not really present arguments for the idea) that the genre of ancient scripture consisted primarily of modern history and scientific facts; that this history and science was accurate because scripture is divinely inspired; all scripture was entirely harmonious and internally consistent in every detail and degree.
+Each of these books assumed—but did not actually present arguments for— the idea that the genre of ancient scripture consisted primarily of journalistic history and scientific facts; that this history and science was accurate because scripture is divinely inspired; and all scripture is entirely harmonious and internally consistent in every detail and degree.